-Bancroft’s offers a wide range of co-curricular activities to all pupils.
-These activities promote self-reliance and self-confidence and give Bancroftians a chance to develop abilities and strengths which may not emerge in the academic side of school life.
+Bancroft’s offers an extremely wide range of co-curricular activities and all pupils are encouraged to participate in the co-curricular life of the school.
+We offer over a hundred different clubs and societies, so that there is something for everyone!
+Such activities promote self-reliance and self-confidence.
+They also give Bancroftians a chance to develop abilities and strengths which may not always emerge in the academic side of school life.
 Not only do pupils derive many benefits from involvement in these activities, but also employers and universities set great store by the qualities which are developed and the qualifications gained.

 “There is such a range of activities and opportunities available, that everyone can excel in their own way, and bring something different and new to our world.”Harris, Sixth Former